The Saint Andrew's Society of the State of New York Scholarship funds one year of study in or near New York City.

 Completed application forms must be submitted by Friday 12th February 2016.

 Applicants can download an application form in Rich Text Format (RTF) or PDF (which requires Adobe Acrobat Reader).

 You may also request an application from Scholarships and Student Funding Services.

 Candidates will be required to indicate in their application the University in the United States at which they wish to study and should make direct application for admission to that university now.

 Applicants should also arrange for references from two academic referees to be submitted on the appropriate referee form.

-Each Scottish University will vet its own applicants and nominate one candidate to go forward to the Final Selection Committee to be held late March/early April 2015.
+Each Scottish University will vet its own applicants and nominate one candidate to go forward to the Final Selection Committee to be held April 2016.